Zentik-notifier/docs/docs/notifications/actions.md

 ## tapAction

 `tapAction` is a single action executed when the notification itself is tapped (not from the buttons row).
 If absent and `tapUrl` is provided, it is auto-created as a `NAVIGATE`.
+Default will be open the notification.

 ## Icons & Localization